kloimhardt/werkbank/README.md

 ## Showing the power of Lisp without the parentheses

 ![screenshot](https://kloimhardt.github.io/werkbank_fullscreen.png)

+In contrast to the above tutorial, the fully-fledged werkbank project does not work on-line.
+You have to install [Clojure](https://www.clojure.org/guides/getting_started).

 Look at the [demo video](https://kloimhardt.github.io/driven_pendulum.mp4) which shows the sophisticated [SICMutils](https://github.com/littleredcomputer/sicmutils) library in action.
 The video is meant for experts in the domain of theoretical Physics, but muting the sound and watching the tiles moving for one or two minutes gives a good impression.
 Only remarkebly few building-blocks are needed to use the full library: